jackmott/jackmott.github.io/_posts/2016-7-22-making-obvious-fast.markdown

 ```

 Stepping up a level to C#, we have a couple of idiomatic solutions.
 Many C# programmers today might use Linq which as you can see is much slower.
 It also creates a
 lot of garbage, putting more pressure on the garbage collector.
-Oddly, the Aggregate function, which is equivalent to fold or reduce is most other languages, is slower
+Oddly, the Aggregate function, which is equivalent to fold or reduce in most other languages, is slower
 despite being a single step instead of two.
 The foreach loop in the second example is also commonly used.
 While this pattern has big
-performance pitfalls when used on collections like List&lt;T&gt, with arrays it compiles to efficient code.
+performance pitfalls when used on collections like List&lt;T&gt;, with arrays it compiles to efficient code.
 This is nice as it saves you some typing without
 runtime penalty.
 The  runtime here is still twice as slow as the C code, but that is entirely due to not being automatically vectorized.
 With the .NET JIT,
 it is not considered a worthwhile tradeoff to do this particular optimization.
 With C# you have to take some care with array access in loops,
 or [bounds checking overhead can be introduced](http://www.codeproject.com/Articles/844781/Digging-Into-NET-Loop-Performance-Bounds-checking).
 In this case the